Global Virus Deaths Pass 150,000 As Trump Endorses Lockdown Protests - UrduPoint

 Governments around the world are now grappling with when and how to ease lockdowns that have crippled the global economy, even as the COVID-19 death toll climbs further in hard-hit countries.

-Demonstrators in three US states assembled in public this week to call for an end to the restrictions, with the largest protest in Michigan attracting 3,000 people -- some of whom were armed.
+Demonstrators in three US states staged public rallies this week to demand an end to the restrictions, with the largest protest in Michigan attracting 3,000 people -- some of whom were armed.

-Trump has largely left decisions on easing lockdowns to state officials even as he outlined guidelines for a staged reopening of the national economy.
+Trump has largely left decisions on easing lockdowns to state officials even as he laid out guidelines for a staged reopening of the national economy.

-But his call to "liberate" Michigan, Minnesota and Virginia in a series of tweets were quickly rebuked by the Democratic leaders of the three states.
+But his call to "liberate" Michigan, Minnesota and Virginia in a series of tweets Friday were quickly rebuked by the Democratic leaders of all three states.

 "I do not have time to involve myself in Twitter wars," said Virginia governor Ralph Northam.

-The US accounts for nearly a third of the 2.2 million coronavirus infections reported globally.
+- Africa deaths top 1,000 - The United States accounts for nearly a third of the 2.25 million coronavirus infections reported globally.

-It has also recorded around 37,000 deaths, more than any other nation, followed by Italy, Spain and France which have all been ravaged by their own outbreaks.
+It has also recorded over 37,000 deaths, more than any other nation, followed by Italy, Spain and France which have all been ravaged by their own outbreaks.

-However these figures likely reflect only a fraction of the actual number of infections, because many countries are testing only the most serious cases.
+Many countries are testing only the most serious cases and the number of confirmed global cases is likely only a fraction of the true total.

-Virtually no corner of the world has been left untouched, with deaths in Africa passing 1,000 overnight.
+Virtually no corner of the world has been left untouched, with deaths in Africa passing 1,000.

 Nigeria announced the death of President Muhammadu Buhari's top aide on Saturday, the highest-profile person to succumb to the virus in Africa's most populous nation.

-Germany's health minister said infection rates had "sunk significantly" after 3,400 deaths in his country, which is now beginning the delicate task of lifting some restrictions without triggering a secondary outbreak.
+Germany's health minister said Friday that the virus was "under control after 3,400 deaths in his country, which is now beginning the delicate task of lifting some restrictions without triggering a secondary outbreak.

-Some small shops will be allowed to reopen Monday, and some children would return to school within weeks.
+Some small shops will be allowed to reopen Monday, and some children will return to school within weeks.

 Parts of Italy also began emerging from lockdown, with Venice residents strolling around quiet canals.

-- Vulnerable economies - Signs of the economic damage of the pandemic are mounting, with China reporting its first contraction in GDP in several decades.
+- Economic damage - Signs of the economic carnage wrought by the pandemic are mounting.

 The Trump administration pledged another $19 billion in relief for farmers reeling from a massive jolt to the agricultural markets with schools and restaurants shuttered across the country.